CERTIFICATION & STANDARDS · INSTITUTIONAL PATHWAY

 Qualified partners bring the methodology and the mandate.

 No certification has been granted by any accredited body at the time of publication.
-VENDOR.Max electrodynamic power nodes are at TRL 5–6 — prototype validation stage.
+VENDOR.Max systems are at TRL 5–6 — prototype validation stage.
 Certification timing is product-line dependent and remains subject to regulatory scheduling, design iteration, and formal conformity assessment outcomes.
-Current planning places formal certification activity in the 2026–2028 window.
-No named body has confirmed engagement, acceptance, or endorsement.
+Current planning places formal certification activity in the 2027–2028 window.
+No engagement has been confirmed at the time of publication.

-Accredited testing laboratories, EU notified bodies for CE marking, national certification authorities, standards committee participants, environmental and safety assessors, and regulatory experts in energy and infrastructure.
-All requests are reviewed manually.
-Engagement is coordinated at the project level.
-Only qualified and verified partners will be contacted.
+No engagement has been confirmed at the time of publication.
+Coordination categories include accredited testing laboratories, EU-notified bodies for CE marking, certification bodies operating under UL 508 / NRTL frameworks, national certification authorities, standards committee participants, environmental and safety assessors, and regulatory experts in energy and infrastructure.
+All requests are reviewed through a structured qualification process.
+Coordination is managed at the project level.
+Coordination is limited to qualified and verified institutional partners.

-Technical documentation is available through a structured institutional access process, coordinated with accredited and verified partners.
-At the current TRL 5–6 stage, available materials include: system architecture documentation, electrical safety pre-compliance testing results, EMC profiling data, and energy balance methodology.
-The compliance dossier is approximately 60% complete.
+Technical documentation may be made available through a structured institutional access process for verified partners.
+At the current TRL 5–6 stage, available materials include: system architecture documentation, electrical safety pre-compliance materials, EMC assessment materials, and energy balance methodology.
+Compliance dossier development is in progress; specific status is shared with verified partners through structured access review.
 Public disclosure follows formal certification milestones.

-If your institution operates in safety science, regulatory methodology, testing and certification, or standards development, we welcome a structured professional discussion.
+If your institution operates in safety science, regulatory methodology, testing and certification, or standards development, we welcome structured professional coordination.

 Contact & Organization